ashinkarov/agda-stacklang/gpce21-reply.md

 of the information that your embedded terms carry.
 This difference is often referred as extrinsic vs intrinsic verification.
 The former separates the property you want to observe from the embedding, the latter interleaves them.
 The literature does not give a clear answer of choosing one over the other.
-Extrinsic approach often comes with large proofs that are difficult to work with.
-In the intrinsic approach the proves are interleaved with the code, but in systems like Agda you get a lot of automation and much simpler proofs.
-This paper advocates intrinsic approach.
+The extrinsic approach often comes with large proofs that are difficult to work with, especially for properties that require dependent types to express.
+In the intrinsic approach the proofs are interleaved with the code, but in systems like Agda you get a lot of automation and much simpler proofs.
+This paper advocates the intrinsic approach.

 > This can be easily done by the "standard" approach (deep embedding) of